-(1) increasing the available health and social care workforce: this includes powers to facilitate the emergency registration of health professionals (clauses 2-4) and social care workers (clauses 5-6) as well as leave and compensation for emergency volunteers (clauses 7-8), the indemnification of clinical negligence liabilities arising from NHS activities related to the coronavirus outbreak (clauses 10-12) and the suspension of pension rules for recently retired healthcare professionals who return to work (clauses 43-45);
+(1) increasing the available health and social care workforce: this included powers to facilitate the emergency registration of health professionals (clauses 2-4) and social care workers (clauses 5-6) as well as leave and compensation for emergency volunteers (clauses 7-8), the indemnification of clinical negligence liabilities arising from NHS activities related to the coronavirus outbreak (clauses 10-12) and the suspension of pension rules for recently retired healthcare professionals who return to work (clauses 43-45);

-(2) easing the burden on frontline staff: this includes provision for the streamlining of procedures for mental health assessments (clause 9) and discharge procedures of those leaving acute hospital settings with social care needs (clauses 13-16), powers to vary the appointment process for and increase the number of Judicial Commissioners overseeing the Investigatory Powers Act 2016 (clause 21) and extend the lifespan of urgent warrant pending judicial approval (clause 22), powers to vary the vetting requirements for social and health care workers in Scotland and Wales (clauses 31-33), powers allowing vaccines to be administered by a wider range of health professionals in Scotland (clause 34), powers to direct the suspension of ports or diversion of arrivals (clause 48), powers to expand the availability of video or audio link in court proceedings while making provision for public participation (clauses 51-55) and flexibility in relation to the number of Treasury Commissioner signatures required for the Treasury to transact business (clause 67);
+(2) easing the burden on frontline staff: this included provision for the streamlining of procedures for mental health assessments (clause 9) and discharge procedures of those leaving acute hospital settings with social care needs (clauses 13-16), powers to vary the appointment process for and increase the number of Judicial Commissioners overseeing the Investigatory Powers Act 2016 (clause 21) and extend the lifespan of urgent warrant pending judicial approval (clause 22), powers to vary the vetting requirements for social and health care workers in Scotland and Wales (clauses 31-33), powers allowing vaccines to be administered by a wider range of health professionals in Scotland (clause 34), powers to direct the suspension of ports or diversion of arrivals (clause 48), powers to expand the availability of video or audio link in court proceedings while making provision for public participation (clauses 51-55) and flexibility in relation to the number of Treasury Commissioner signatures required for the Treasury to transact business (clause 67);

-(3) containing and slowing the virus: powers to temporarily close, require provision or make directions in relation to educational institutions or registered childcare provider (clauses 35-36), powers to screen and isolate persons who have or may have coronavirus (clause 49), powers to prohibit or restrict events and to close premises to prevent, protect against or control the incidence or transmission of coronavirus or facilitate deployment of medical or emergency personnel and resources (clause 50) and powers to postpone the local, mayoral and other elections and recall petitions (clauses 57-66);
+(3) containing and slowing the virus: this included powers to temporarily close, require provision or make directions in relation to educational institutions or registered childcare provider (clauses 35-36), powers to screen and isolate persons who have or may have coronavirus (clause 49), powers to prohibit or restrict events and to close premises to prevent, protect against or control the incidence or transmission of coronavirus or facilitate deployment of medical or emergency personnel and resources (clause 50) and powers to postpone the local, mayoral and other elections and recall petitions (clauses 57-66);

-(4) managing the deceased with respect and dignity: this includes provision for the streamlining of the registration of deaths and still-births, for example enabling doctors who have not seen the deceased to certify cause of death without referral to a coroner and allowing cremations to take place without additional medical practitioner oversight (clauses 17-20), the disapplication of the need for coroners to conduct an inquest with a jury for deaths where COVID-19 is the suspected cause (clauses 28-30), powers for local authorities in relation to the storage, transport and disposal of deceased bodies (clause 56); and
+(4) managing the deceased with respect and dignity: this included provision for the streamlining of the registration of deaths and still-births, for example enabling doctors who have not seen the deceased to certify cause of death without referral to a coroner and allowing cremations to take place without additional medical practitioner oversight (clauses 17-20), the disapplication of the need for coroners to conduct an inquest with a jury for deaths where COVID-19 is the suspected cause (clauses 28-30), powers for local authorities in relation to the storage, transport and disposal of deceased bodies (clause 56); and

-(5) supporting people: this includes powers to sanction a member of the food industry refusing to comply with voluntary requests for information (clauses 23-27), powers in relation to Statutory Sick Pay including permitting its payment on the first three days of absence from work and enabling small businesses to reclaim it for coronavirus-related sickness absences (clauses 37-41) and the streamlining of procedures around changes to the system of national insurance contributions (clauses 69-70).
+(5) supporting people: this included powers to sanction a member of the food industry refusing to comply with voluntary requests for information (clauses 23-27), powers in relation to Statutory Sick Pay including permitting its payment on the first three days of absence from work and enabling small businesses to reclaim it for coronavirus-related sickness absences (clauses 37-41) and the streamlining of procedures around changes to the system of national insurance contributions (clauses 69-70).